Pep Guardiola: 'No title bigger than continuing Johan Cruyff's legacy'

 Story highlights

-- Pep Guardiola pays homage to mentor Johan Cruyff
+- Guardiola pays tribute to mentor Cruyff

 (CNN)He's won six league titles as coach of Barcelona and Bayern Munich as well as two Champions League finals with the Spanish club.

-But for Manchester City manager Pep Guardiola there's no bigger title than fulfilling the legacy of his mentor Johan Cruyff.
+But for Manchester City manager Pep Guardiola there's no bigger title than fulfilling the legacy of his late mentor Johan Cruyff.

 "It's a big honor that people think I can follow his legacy, or even try," Guardiola, who played under Cruyff when the Dutchman was coach of Barcelona between 1988 and 1996, tells CNN.
 "There's no bigger title than that."